shundhammer/qdirstat/README.md

     text at the start in common.
 So, now it's no longer "VeryLongTextBlurb...", but "VeryLongTe...foo.o" if anything needs to be cut off.
-Of course, this makes most sense with the new column width modes, otherwise your column will simple be resized wide enough to fit everything in.
+Of course, this makes most sense with the new column width modes, otherwise your column will simply be resized wide enough to fit everything in.

 - 2016-02-05